The Gambia: Missing Rhayader holidaymaker Michael Costain dies

 Dyfed-Powys Police launched a missing persons appeal last month.

-But the force has now confirmed that he died while on holiday, and it is not being treated as suspicious.
+But the force has now confirmed that he died while on holiday and said it was not being treated as suspicious.

-Mr Costain spent time in Busumbala, western Gambia, before travelling to the village of Abene, in southern Senegal.
+Mr Costain spent time in Busumbala, western Gambia, before travelling to the village of Abene in southern Senegal.

 He had booked a flight home but the alarm was raised when he did not board it.